timothychangke/govTech-CFT-assignment/README.md

 ## Features

 - **Input Validation**: The application includes robust input validation to ensure that user inputs are correct and within expected ranges.
-Features include integer overflow prevention, floating point inprecision and data type validation.
+Features include integer overflow and underflow prevention, floating point inprecision and data type validation.
 - **Reset Function**: A reset function is available to clear all inputs and results in the application.
 - **Local Storage Persistence**: User inputs and application state are persisted in local storage, allowing for data retention across sessions.
 - **Unit Testing**: Comprehensive unit tests are implemented using Jest and React Testing Library with an extensive list of test cases, ensuring that individual components and functionalities work as expected.